Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 Both the `BN254CertificateVerifier` and `ECDSACertificateVerifier` contain a `msgHash` parameter.
 This value is the the hash of a task that was completed by operators. **NOTE: The msgHash is NOT signed by operators as part of completion of a task**.
 The value signed by operators is the signable digest, which is the hash of the `msgHash` and `referenceTimestamp`.
 This signable digest is given by `certificateVerifier.calculateCertificateDigest`.

+In addition to the table updates that occur for *all* operatorSets, the multichain protocol updates tables for single operatorSets any time the following 4 events are emitted for an operatorSet with an active generation reservation:
+ - AllocationManager: `OperatorSlashed`
+ - AllocationManager: `OperatorAddedToOperatorSet`
+ - AllocationManager: `OperatorRemovedFromOperatorSet`
+ - CrossChainRegistry: `GenerationReservationCreated`

 ---

 ## ECDSACertificateVerifier